esgebel/esge-platform-documentation/_pages/mentors.md

 2. Enter a title for the session
 3. Enter the date when the session will take place
 4. Select a test type: this will be limited by your specializations
-5. Configure PDF report options
+5. Configure PDF report options: *The mentee will be able to view his/her performance and download a PDF report*
 6. Add participants: *mentees will receive an email to notify them they are added to a session*
 7. Click **Create Test**